theodi/p2p/results/index.md

 <p>In both cases, loan rates and term, we find that the variation between region is surprisingly low.
 On average loans are priced between 6.1% and 6.7% and have a length of 37 to 41 months.</p>

 <p>There is no salient pattern for recipients when it comes to interest rates.
-The lowest rates for investors, on the other hand, are all in the East of England.
+The lowest rates for lenders, on the other hand, are all in the East of England.
 This fits with the fact that those loans are also slightly shorter compared to the rest of the UK.</p>

 <h6>Figure 1.3 Histogram of loan rates for each regional flow</h6>